GeigerJ2/msd-gm-shell/README.md

 ## Why you should use Fish

-- First, let's install [tide](https://github.com/IlanCosman/tide) with fisher and configure it
 - Then, let's check out `fish_config`
 - It underlines existing paths/files &rarr; No more "no such file or directory"
 - Neat autosuggestions (to be fair, [this plugin](https://github.com/zsh-users/zsh-autosuggestions) achieves the same in `zsh`)